kubohiroya/sheet2form/README.md

 #### 1. Create an empty spreadsheet and its Container Bounded Script

 1. Create an empty Google Spreadsheet file on your GoogleDrive.
-1. Open the ScriptEditor from the spreadsheet to create a Container Bounded Script Project.
+1. Select **Tools > Script editor** from within the spreadsheet to create a Container Bounded Script Project.
-1. Add a new Google Apps Script file in the project by copying `./bridge.gs` file content in this repository.
+1. Select **File > New** from within Script editor, add a new Google Apps Script file in the project by copying `./bridge.gs` file content in this repository.

 #### 2. Enable API